 There are trusted proxy service providers available.
 Some VPN providers also offer free proxy servers, such as Hide My Ass!, which is perhaps the most well-known provider to offer the service.

 Users who are serious about keeping their identity and activities undercover while browsing on the web will want to take a close look at the Tor Browser.

-The Tor Browser is free and sends your browser activity through a network of relays run by volunteers, obfuscating your actual IP address, making it difficult to impossible to track your online travels back to your IP address.
+The Tor Browser is free and sends your browser activity through a network of relays run by volunteers, which obfuscate your actual IP address and make it difficult to impossible to track your online travels back to your IP address.